KKotlicki/Cibot/README.md

 Ground Rules:
-1.  call variables clearly and by this standard: variable_name
+1.  name variables clearly and by this standard: variable_name
-2.  call classes clearly and by this standard: ClassName
+2.  name classes clearly and by this standard: ClassName
-3.  call files clearly and by this standard: fname_sname.foo
+3.  name files clearly and by this standard: fname_sname.foo
 4.  do not create subfolders in resources/ and cogs/
-5.  in cogs/ put ONLY cogs file with correct cogs syntax
+5.  in cogs/ put ONLY cogs file with correct cogs structure
-6.  if you want to create directory for something else than pictures, do so in main directory
+6.  if you want to create directory for something entirely else, do so in main directory
 7.  unless you have a good reason, do not change cibot.py script
 8.  do not use <while True> or similar commands - they break script asynchronicity
 9.  do not use purge methods (or only for authenticated users)

 ToDo:
-1. Bot Status (WiP)
+1.  restart bot after regaining internet connection
 2. Calendar of exams
 3. Time to final exams (countdown)
 4. Send documents (such as subject statues)
 5. Points to grade converter (by subject)
-6. yt_cog rewrite - play by keyword, play playlists
+6.  yt_cog rewrite - play by search keyword, play playlists
-7. !help and link cogs need to read polish characters
+7.  !help and link cogs need to read Polish characters
-8. Change everywhere __client__ object to __bot__
-9. Rewrite or format documentation - this one sucks!
+8. Finish documentation and setup manual
+9. Chat chess game
+10. AI chatbot